colinhacks/zod/README.md

 `z.function` returns a higher-order "function factory".
 Every "factory" has `.validate()` method which accepts a function as input and returns a new function.
 The returned function automatically validates both its inputs and return value against the schemas provided to `z.function`.
 If either is invalid, the function throws.

-This lets you confidently This way you can confidently execute business logic in a "validated function" without worrying about invalid inputs or return types, mixing your validation and business logic, or writing duplicative types for your functions.
+This way you can confidently execute business logic in a "validated function" without worrying about invalid inputs or return types, mixing your validation and business logic, or writing duplicative types for your functions.

 Here's an example.